SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 > GitHub Pages: Create a **Hello, World** Blog

-Watch and try to get familiar with GitHub Pages to create your own Blog as instructed in this video tutorial:
+First, watch and try to get familiar with GitHub Pages to create your own Blog as instructed in this video tutorial:

 [https://www.youtube.com/watch?v=RaKX4A5EiQo](https://www.youtube.com/watch?v=RaKX4A5EiQo)

-Create a `public` Git repository named `https://github.com/<<your-username>>/hello-world`, if you have not, and enable GitHub Pages.
+Next, create a `public` Git repository named `https://github.com/<<your-username>>/hello-world`, if you have not, and enable GitHub Pages.
 Use either Jekyll or DocsifyJS ([https://docsify.js.org/](https://docsify.js.org/#/?id=docsify)) for this assessment.

 Blog posts to create: